parttimenerd/dsharpy/README.rst

 It can analyse C/C++ and Java code using a modified CBMC as a front end.
 This includes heavy preprocessing.

+See https://www.overleaf.com/read/smkhyhdytccr for more information on the underlying ideas and techniques.

 Requirements
 ------------
 - Linux